kevineriksson/exchange-rates-seb/README.md

 # Exchange rate application

 Overview
 This project consists of a backend service and a frontend application that fetches, stores, and displays exchange rate data from an API.
 The backend is built using Spring Boot and the frontend uses Angular.
-The system fetches exchange rate data daily at 16:00 and stores it in an H2 database.

 The project had these requirements:
 Write a web application with such functionality: